Sammmy1036/shuriken/README.md

 **No-logs operational policy**
 - No storage of: traffic content, DNS queries, source IPs, connection times, bandwidth per user, or any linking metadata
 - DNS is handled via an internal AdGuard Home instance with query logging **disabled**
-- The only data processed is ephemeral encrypted tunnel traffic — nothing is persisted to disk
+- The only data processed is ephemeral encrypted tunnel traffic and nothing is persisted to disk

 **RAM-only / diskless server architecture**
 - Servers boot from read-only images (netboot / squashfs)